ApprenticeAI/frapy/docs/topics/leaks.rst

 Too Many Requests?
 ------------------

-By default Scrapy keeps the request queue in memory; it includes :class:`~frapy.Request` objects and all objects referenced in Request attributes (e.g. in :attr:`~frapy.Request.cb_kwargs` and :attr:`~frapy.Request.meta`).
+By default Frapy keeps the request queue in memory; it includes :class:`~frapy.Request` objects and all objects referenced in Request attributes (e.g. in :attr:`~frapy.Request.cb_kwargs` and :attr:`~frapy.Request.meta`).